Felix-Suen/linux-arduino-monitor/README.md

 # Arduino Linux Monitor with 128x64 OLED Display

+## Description
-An energy efficient and cool way to monitor the status of linux computers in real-time.
+A light weight and energy efficient way to monitor the status of linux computers in real-time.
 Perfect for headless home servers.
 It is able to display server uptime, CPU usage, core temperature, RAM usage, and storage availability.

+## Example
 ![example image](image.JPG)

 ## Hardware Components